videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 <span class="meta">May 12 2011</span>

+> NOTE: I'm preparing a post update to clarify some questions that I'm getting here and on Reddit.
+Also I'm creating some test scripts to try to easily reproduce the messaging bits so other people can test this scenario.
+So far I'm failing to kill RabbitMQ on my machine with 1000 consumers, 1 queue and 1 channel per consumer.
+I've got a loop publishing 50 bytes messages.
+I hope to publish this later in the afternoon.

 ## Background ##

 Last week I started preparing a chapter for the [book](http://bit.ly/rabbitmq+) I'm writing so I had to come up with an example on how to extend [RabbitMQ](http://www.rabbitmq.com/).
 I was looking for something fairly simple to implement that at the same time proved of value for the reader.
 Since recently [some](https://github.com/jbrisbin/riak-exchange) [custom](https://github.com/squaremo/rabbitmq-lvc-plugin) [exchanges](https://github.com/jbrisbin/random-exchange) had appeared on the mailing list, I thought that creating a custom exchange could be a nice example to implement, so I went for it.